Hank Aaron: Milwaukee Brewers (1975–1976)

 On October 2, 1974, Aaron hit his 733rd home run in his last at-bat as a Braves player.
 Aaron commented after the game that it was his last time as a player in Atlanta as his contract had expired.
 While he considered retirement, he said that he was willing to return to baseball for another year.
-He had also said that he would be interested in serving as a team's general manager, someone who would make decisions and not a “house boy”.
+He had also said that he would be interested in serving as a team's general manager, someone who would make decisions and not a "house boy".
 The Braves offered Aaron a position with the team when he retired, but the role would be more in public relations, rather than one where he could evaluate talent.

 At the end of the season, Aaron, who had a prior relationship with Brewers owner Bud Selig, requested a trade to Milwaukee.
 He was acquired by the Milwaukee Brewers for Dave May thirty-one days later on November 2.
 Minor league right-handed pitcher Roger Alexander was sent to the Braves to complete the transaction at the Winter Meetings one month later on December 2.
 The trade re-united Aaron with former teammate Del Crandall, who was now managing the Brewers.
 He signed a two-year contract with the Brewers for $240,000 per year.
-Playing in the American League would allow Aaron to serve as a designated hitter rather than play in the field.
+Playing in the American League allowed Aaron to serve as a designated hitter rather than play in the field.

 On May 1, 1975, Aaron broke baseball's all-time RBI record, previously held by Ruth with 2,213.
 That year, he also played in his last and 24th All-Star Game (25th All-Star Game selection); he lined out to Dave Concepción as a pinch-hitter in the second inning.
 This All-Star Game, like the first one he played in 1955, was before a home crowd at Milwaukee County Stadium.

 Aaron hit his 755th and final home run on July 20, 1976, at Milwaukee County Stadium off Dick Drago of the California Angels, which stood as the MLB career home run record for 31 years until it was broken in 2007 by Barry Bonds.
-Over the course of his record-breaking 23-year career, Aaron had a batting average of .305 and 163 hits a season, while averaging just over 32 home runs and 99 RBIs a year.
-He had 100+ RBIs in a season 15 times, including a record of 13 in a row.
+Over the course of his record-breaking 23-year career, Aaron had a batting average of .305 and 164 hits a season, while averaging nearly 33 home runs and 100 RBIs a year.
+He had 100+ RBIs in a season 11 times, including 5 years in a row between 1959 and 1963.

+Career overall

+For his career, Aaron batted .305 with 3771 hits, including 624 doubles, 98 triples, and 755 home runs.
+In 17 postseason games, including two World Series (1957, '58) and the 1969 NLCS, Aaron batted .362 (25-for-69) with 11 runs scored, 4 doubles, 1 triple, 6 home runs, 16 RBI, 5 walks, on-base percentage of .405, slugging percentage of .710, and on-base plus slugging percentage of 1.116.